wp-plugins/contact-form-maker/readme.txt

 5.5	There is a possibility to search the submissions database by all the relevant fields of the given form.
 Submissions can be sorted by any of the fields of the form by clicking the labels.

-5.6	You can delete any of submissions by selecting them and pressing the “Delete” button on the top of the page.
+5.6	You can delete any of submissions by selecting them and pressing the "Delete" button on the top of the page.

-5.7	It is also possible to edit the submissions by clicking on the “Edit” icon on the upper right corner of the “Submissions” section.
+5.7	It is also possible to edit the submissions by clicking on the "Edit" icon on the upper right corner of the "Submissions" section.

-5.8	You can add/remove any column of the submissions by “Add/Remove Columns” button.
+5.8	You can add/remove any column of the submissions by "Add/Remove Columns" button.

 5.9	The submissions can be exported to the CSV and XML formats.